 “We had just started dating when Nick came home from work, saying he wasn’t feeling well and put himself to bed,” Nick’s now-fiancée Kellie explains.
 “Later that night he continued to get worse, so we went to emergency.
 They gave him a few meds and ran a few tests, but he just got worse and worse.”

 By Saturday, doctors opted to place Nick in an induced coma.
 Kellie was joined by his parents, who had raced to be by his side, and they were told he had a 10 percent chance of surviving the night

 Nick’s organs were each placed on individual life support as doctors frantically sought answers.
 Every test revealed a dead end.

-“Even his blood was being cooled by dialysis,” Kelly explains.
+“Even his blood was being cooled by dialysis,” Kellie explains.
 “He was consistently running temperatures up to the high 40s, so they had to get creative.”

 By the 12th day in a coma, Nick’s body was withering away, taking every piece of fat and muscle as energy.
 He had entered hospital fit, generally healthy and weighing 91kg, but lost 30kg in 15 days and was down to 60kg.

 Doctors were running out of options and his family were asked to say their goodbyes.

 Against The Odds

 With hope fading and still no answers as to what illness Nick was suffering, he continued to cling to life.